Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Experimental Setup

+\paragraph{FoBCoMP} Evaluating small LLMs in text comprehension is particularly challenging because evaluations often mix formal competence (e.g., grammar) with functional competence (e.g., following prompts) \citep{kydlicek2024finetasksmultilingualtasks}.
+Limited fine-tuning data further complicates comparisons.
+To address this, we also use text comprehension probes in a minimal-pair format.
+We introduce a set of five probes, called FoBCoMP (Faroese Benchmark of Text Comprehension Minimal Pairs).
+Table~\ref{tab:fobcomp_overview} in Appendix~\ref{app:dataset_statistics} provides an overview with additional statistics.
 We adapt the Faroese \textbf{news sentiment} dataset \citep{debess-etal-2024-good} (original labels: positive, negative, neutral) into minimal pairs by adding a sentiment-bearing sentence (\say{Hetta er gott/ringt}).
 Neutral labels are excluded as initial experiments showed that words such as \say{neutral} are never the most probable choice.
 We evaluate sentence- and article-level samples, keeping only items annotators of the original dataset agreed on, resulting in 91 sentence-level (55 positive, 36 negative) and 84 article-level (51 positive, 33 negative) pairs.
 Using the same dataset, we filter GPT-4-assigned \textbf{topic labels} confirmed by a human.
 Minimal pairs consist of one correct topic and one incorrect topic (not assigned to the article), with related-topic pairs curated to make the task realistic (e.g., \textit{Local News} vs. \textit{International News}).
 This yields 234 topic classification pairs.
 We also adapt the \textbf{extractive QA} dataset FoQA \citep{simonsen-etal-2025-foqa} (2,000 Faroese question–context–answer triplets) into minimal pairs via two methods: \textbf{(1) Dataset Shuffling:} Replacing the correct answer passage with an incorrect but plausible passage from another sample within the context, matching token length.
 This creates 21,867 pairs. \textbf{(2) GPT-4 Adversarial Answers:} Generating one alternative incorrect answer per sample that is also a span in the dataset, matching token length when possible.
 Exact length matches occurred for 611 answers; deviations were an average of 1.69 tokens longer than the correct answers.
 This yields 2,000 pairs.